-Dr. Musits holds key roles in education and curriculum development.
-He directs the monthly EM resident simulation conference and serves as the Director of the Medical Simulation Fellowship.
+Dr. Musits is the Director of the Lifespan Medical Simulation Center.
+He serves as core faculty for the Emergency Medicine Residency Program and is the Director of the Medical Simulation Fellowship.
 Dr. Musits completed residency and served as chief resident at Albany Medical Center.
 He holds a Master of Science in Medical Education from The University of Pittsburgh where he completed a two-year Fellowship in Medical Education and Simulation with the Department of Emergency Medicine in conjunction with The Winter Institute for Simulation, Education, and Research (WISER).
 Dr. Musits’ passion is improving patient care and patient safety through innovative and engaging education for clinicians at all levels.

-Dr. Brown is the director of the Medical Simulation Center.
+Dr. Brown is the associate director of the Medical Simulation Center.
+She serves as the Vice Chair for Pediatric Emergency Medicine.
 She received a bachelor of arts degree in biology from Colby College and a medical degree from Pennsylvania State College of Medicine.
 She completed a pediatric residency at Hasbro Children's Hospital and a fellowship in pediatric emergency medicine at the Children's Hospital of Philadelphia.

 During her fellowship, Dr. Brown also received a master of science degree in clinical epidemiology from the University of Pennsylvania.
 Her current research interests include improving medical education through high-fidelity simulation, and the use of simulation to educate pre-hospital providers and community practitioners.